 Awards + Scholarships

 Through the generosity of a number of donors, the Institute for the Environment offers awards and scholarships to UNC undergraduates.
 Many scholarships and awards help students attend one of the program’s field sites, and almost all of them support students who are willing to do internships or other community service activities.
-For more information, contact Greg Gangi at 919-962-9805 or email@example.com.
+For more information, contact Susan Cohen at firstname.lastname@example.org.

 - Awards are one-time payments awarded to a student on the basis of need, merit, or some other basis such as attendance at a specific Institute field site.
 Some awards require students to be admitted to a specific field site in order to be eligible to apply.
 Unless otherwise noted, awards are paid to each winning student’s account with the University Cashiers Office.
 The balance remaining, if any, after expenses in the award semester have been cleared will be issued to the winning student by the Cashiers Office (not by the IE) as a check.